 Marine transport services in the Niger-Benue confluence during the First World War were overshadowed by naval services and warfare on the Benue River by the British against the German Cameroons.
 The British used the geography of the Niger-Benue confluence area of Nigeria, particularly its navigable waterways, as an auxiliary to unleash its military forces against the German Cameroons.
 The geographical advantage, which is one of the major indicators of power in war and international politics, to a larger extent, aided the British in the defeat of the Germans.
 The British in the course of the war, as analysed in this paper, abandoned their colonial marine transport services in the Niger-Benue confluence area almost in its entirety in favour of the deployment of marine capital and human resources to the prosecution of the war.
 The consequences of the war on the marine services in the confluence area were dire.
-The death of marine personnel in their hundreds in the course of the war also led to the laying up of vessels and the closure of mail and ferry services.
-The situation resulted in a drastic reduction in revenue from marine services and economic activities in the Niger-Benue confluence area.
+The death of marine personnel in their hundreds in the course of the war also led to the laying up of vessels and the closure of marine services and economic activities in the Niger-Benue confluence area.
 Apart from the neglect of the marine transport services during the war, the MD could not carry out its periodic dredging and clearing of the waterways for silts, rocks, hyacinths and other debris leading to turbulent navigation for the marine vessels during and after the war.